GW-YOLO: Multi-transient segmentation in LIGO using computer vision: Data Release

 \section{Data Release}

 The simulated gravitational-wave strain data for events discussed in this work are publicly available via Zenodo.
-We have deposited the time series data and processed Q-transforms in a single, versioned archive:
+We have deposited the time-frequency spectrograms training data in a single version \textbf{GW-YOLO Training Dataset} \cite{GW_dataset} .